 3. Find Qualified UX Designers

 After defining the scope of the project and setting goals, start searching for a qualified UX designer or design agency.
 Websites such as Dribbble, Upwork, and Toptal can narrow your search and help you find your match.
-In addition, Behance is a website that showcases the work of various designers, which can help you get some inspiration into what kind of design you are looking for.
+In addition, Behance is a website that showcases the work of various designers, which can help you get some inspiration for what kind of design you are looking for.

 Next, create a list of suitable candidates.
 Your list should include basic contact information and website addresses.
 When compiling your list, also perform background research on the potential candidates.